Sonal092005/Traffic-Flow-Prediction-Web-Application/README.md

 ## Applications & Extensions

-- Scalable for multiple junctions, bigger datasets, or extra features (weather, holidays, accidents, etc.)
+- Scalable for multiple junctions, bigger datasets, or extra features (holidays, accidents, etc.)
 - Can deploy to the cloud or a local server

 ## OUTPUT